stoplightio/documentation/designer.md

 [Markdown](http://daringfireball.net/projects/markdown/) is used in several places throughout the designer.
 It's even used to [power these docs](https://github.com/stoplightio/documentation)!
-When working with markdown in the designer, you have access to most of the syntax, as well as a few extra StopLight-specific directives.
-Here is a handy markdown syntax [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+When working with markdown in the designer, you have access to most of the standard syntax, as well as a few extra StopLight-specific directives.
+Here is a handy markdown syntax
+[cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Sections